Texas Bee Services

 Then we add black foam to block any points of entry that the bees are using to get into the soffit.

-Lastly, we re-paint the area so that it looks as good as new.
+Last, we re-paint the area so that it looks as good as new.

 Scroll to Top